-1. The Theoretical Study of Photoinduced Electron Energy Transfer Processes in the Excited State in Solution
+1. The Theoretical Investigation of Photoinduced Electron Energy Transfer Processes in the Excited State in Solution

-We have developed a procedure for tracking the timedependent evolution of the electronic structure of a solute molecule in solution, coupling an electronic structure theory with solvent motion.
-We have extended this prescription for studying electron energy transfer processes in the excited state in solution.
-It is revealed that the coupling between solvation dynamics and a fast intramolecular electron energy transfer is likely to play an important role in the emergence of photoinduced unique functionalities in biochemical and metal complex systems.
+We have developed a procedure for tracing the timedependent evolution of the electronic structure of a solute molecule in solution, coupling an electronic structure theory with solvent motion.
+We have extended this method for investigating electron energy transfer processes in the excited state in solution.
+It is shown that the coupling between solvation dynamics and a fast intramolecular electron energy transfer is likely to play an important role in the emergence of photo-induced unique functionalities in biochemical and metal complex systems.

-2. Investigations of Dynamical Properties on Ionic Liquids1-2)
+2. Investigations of Dynamical Properties on Ionic Liquids^{1-2)}

-We focus on the dynamical properties on ionic liquids (ILs).
-With molecular dynamics simulation, it have been found out that ILs indicate unique collective dynamics and distinctive ionic dynamics.
-We have studied interesting dynamical heterogeneity in ILs at room temperature.
-Also, we have investigated spatial heterogeneity.
+We focus on, in particular, the dynamical properties on ionic liquids (ILs).
+With molecular dynamics simulation, it have been found out that ILs indicate unique collective dynamics.
+We have investigated interesting dynamical heterogeneity in ILs at room temperature.
+Also, we have studied spatial heterogeneity.